microverseinc/project-nodejs-rest-api/milestones/MILESTONE_5.md

 ## Introduction
 Emvents Inc. wants users to be able to sign up to events with their accounts and they want organizers to be able to manage their events.
 In order to do that, we need to know who is who.
 In this milestone we will add users and authentication to our RESTful API.

+## Get ready

+- **Read the PassportJS Docs**:
+Familiarize yourself with the PassportJS authentication library.
+The sections titled “Configure” and “Basic & Digest” will be very useful to implement the requirements of this milestone. [http://passportjs.org/docs](http://passportjs.org/docs)

+- **Play with passport and passport-http**:
+Install these two libraries using npm and learn how to create a Basic HTTP username & password authentication layer. [https://github.com/jaredhanson/passport-http](https://github.com/jaredhanson/passport-http)

 ## Requirements

 1. Requirement: The application should have a User schema.